Autodesk/synthesis/docs/CODE_SIMULATION.md

 [OpModeRunner] Discovered [TeleOp] Dozer Arcade Drive (org.firstinspires.ftc.teamcode.examples.ExampleDozerArcadeDrive) [OpModeRunner] Running [TeleOp] Dozer Arcade Drive (org.firstinspires.ftc.teamcode.examples.ExampleDozerArcadeDrive)
 ```

-Team source is compiled by the runner at startup, not by Gradle, so any edit to it needs the runner restarted -- that log line is the quickest way to confirm the process is running what you think it is.

-Note that an `@Autonomous` can be discovered and selected, but the lifecycle still starts whatever is selected as soon as Fission connects; there is no driver-station-driven auto period yet.

 Example, running the dozer sample under `simulation/samples/FTCDozerArcadeDriveSample`.
 From the Synthesis repo root:

 ```